kdkalvik/Lagrange/_posts/2023-11-09-NaturalParams.md

 $$\theta_1 = \mu\\ \theta_2 = \sigma$$

 This article will detail alternate parameterizations for the Gaussian distribution, and more broadly for the exponential-family distributions, to which the Gaussian distribution belongs.
 Specifically, we will look at the natural and expectation parameterizations, and examine their interrelation.
-Additionally, it will detail how to leverage the intrinsic structure of these parametrization spaces to attain computationally efficient gradients.
+Additionally, it will detail how to leverage the intrinsic structure of these parameterization spaces to attain computationally efficient gradients.
 These gradients, known as the natural gradients, are not only computationally efficient in conjutage exponential-family distributions, but also converge to the solution in fewer iterations.

-## Moment/Expectation Parametrization
+## Moment/Expectation parameterization
-The expectation parametrization of the exponential-family distributions is built using the potential functions, also known as the sufficient stastics:
+The expectation parameterization of the exponential-family distributions is built using the potential functions, also known as the sufficient stastics:

 $$\phi_\alpha: X \to \mathbb{R}; \alpha \in \mathbb{I}$$